ussoewwin/image_resize_comfyui/README.md

 # Image Resize for ComfyUI

 A powerful and flexible ComfyUI custom node for resizing images without distorting proportions.
-This node eliminates the need for manual calculations—simply specify your target size and let the node handle the rest.
+This project is a maintained derivative of the archived **palant/image-resize-comfyui** node, updated and tested against the latest ComfyUI releases to restore and preserve its functionality for modern workflows ([source](https://github.com/palant/image-resize-comfyui)).
+The goal is to eliminate manual size calculations—simply specify your target size and let the node handle the rest.
 Built-in support for optional mask handling ensures that masks are resized and modified in sync with images.

+## Project Origin

+- Restores the original open-source implementation authored by Wladimir Palant.
+- Synchronizes the codebase with current ComfyUI APIs and tensor formats so it remains plug-and-play today.
+- Packages the node with documentation, metadata, and distribution tooling to simplify installation and maintenance.

 ![A ComfyUI node titled "Image resize" with inputs pixels and mask_optional, outputs IMAGE and MASK as well as a variety of widgets: action, smaller_side, larger_side, scale_factor, resize_mode, side_ratio, crop_pad_position, pad_feathering](image_resize.png)